MINDS-THU/HAMLET/README.md

     │                                │ structure.
 Note: only files under the  │                                        │
     │                                │ allowed working directory are          │                                        │
     │                                │ accessible.                            │                                        │
-    │ see_file                       │ View the content of a chosen plain     │ filename (`string`): Name of the file  │ │                                │ text file (e.g., .txt, .md, .py,       │ to check.                              │
+    │ see_text_file                  │ View the content of a chosen plain     │ filename (`string`): Name of the file  │ │                                │ text file (e.g., .txt, .md, .py,       │ to check.                              │
     │                                │ .log).
 Not suitable for binary files   │                                        │
     │                                │ such as .pdf, .docx, .xlsx, or         │                                        │
     │                                │ images.Note: only files under the      │                                        │
     │                                │ working directory are accessible.      │                                        │
+    │ read_binary_as_markdown        │ Read a binary file (PDF, Word, Excel,  │ filename (`string`): Name of the file  │ │                                │ PowerPoint, image, audio, etc.) and    │ to read and convert.                   │ │                                │ convert it to markdown using           │                                        │
+    │                                │ MarkItDown.
+Returns the markdown       │                                        │
+    │                                │ content if successful, or an error     │                                        │
+    │                                │ message if conversion fails.
+Only      │                                        │
+    │                                │ files under the working directory are  │                                        │
+    │                                │ accessible.                            │                                        │
     │ modify_file                    │ Modify a plain text file by replacing  │ filename (`string`): Name of the file  │ │                                │ specific lines with new content.
 Only  │ to modify.                             │ │                                │ works with plain text files (e.g.,     │ start_line (`integer`): Start line     │